Aberration (astronomy): James Bradley's observations

 Consequently, when Bradley and Samuel Molyneux entered this sphere of research in 1725, there was still considerable uncertainty as to whether stellar parallaxes had been observed or not, and it was with the intention of definitely answering this question that they erected a large telescope at Molyneux's house at Kew.
 They decided to reinvestigate the motion of γ Draconis with a telescope constructed by George Graham (1675–1751), a celebrated instrument-maker.
 This was fixed to a vertical chimney stack in such manner as to permit a small oscillation of the eyepiece, the amount of which (i.e. the deviation from the vertical) was regulated and measured by the introduction of a screw and a plumb line.

-The instrument was set up in November 1725, and observations on γ Draconis were made starting in December.
+The instrument was set up in November 1725, and observations on Eltanin were made starting in December.
 The star was observed to move 40 southwards between September and March, and then reversed its course from March to September.
-At the same time, 35 Camelopardalis, a star with a right ascension nearly exactly opposite to that of γ Draconis, was 19" more northerly at the beginning of March than in September.
+At the same time, 35 Camelopardalis, a star with a right ascension nearly exactly opposite to that of Eltanin, was 19" more northerly at the beginning of March than in September.
 The asymmetry of these results, which were expected to be mirror images of each other, were completely unexpected and inexplicable by existing theories.